bhillmann/mice5992-2017/README.md

 wget -O setup.sh z.umn.edu/5992setup && chmod +x setup.sh && ./setup.sh

+### Run a test script
+Run the following command on the MSI terminal:
+`print_qiime_config.py`

-You are now ready to use MSI and QIIME.
+This should print out some details about your QIIME configuration and should not return any errors.
+If so, you are now ready to use MSI and QIIME.